Sometimes science gets things wrong…

 Fats typically make up the smallest percentage of calories in our diets, despite having a similar target intake as protein.
 For most individuals, fat intake should be between 20-35% of your total caloric intake.

 One reason that some women shy away from fats is that they are the most calorically dense macronutrient, providing 9 calories per gram – twice as many as carbohydrates or proteins.
-This fact alone, in addition to the old adage that fat is bad for our health, still has some people second-guessing themselves when putting fat on their plates.
+This fact alone, in addition to the old adage that fat raises cholesterol and is bad for our health, still has some people second-guessing themselves when putting fat on their plates.

 Sometimes you’ll read claims that low-fat diets are bad when trying to conceive.